Sa-RSt/gptrepl/README.md

 ```bash
 go version
 ```
+This project was tested in Go 1.23.0.

-2. Clone the repository.
+2. Clone the repository:
 ```bash
 git clone https://github.com/Sa-RSt/gptrepl.git
 ```
-3. Navigate into the repository.
+3. Navigate into the repository:
 ```bash
 cd gptrepl
 ```
-4. Run the main package.
+4. Run the main package:
 ```bash
 go run .
 ```